 Go to google.com and in the search engine, type in the [app name] play store.
 In this example, I want to download BBC iPlayer app and I would type BBC iPlayer play store and hit enter.

->

-> When you see the search result, look up for the link play.google.com > store > apps.
-Right click on the link and choose copy link address.
+When you see the search result, look up for the link play.google.com > store > apps and click on it.

->

-> Next, Go to APK downloader site and paste the link that you’ve copied earlier into the white box and click on Generate Download Link.
+Next, Go to APK downloader site and paste the link that you’ve copied earlier into the white box and click on Generate Download Link.

 Finally, you will see the app that you want to download.
 Click on the green button “Click here to download xxxxx now”.

 The app (.APK) will be downloaded to your device.
 Once it’s done, please install the downloaded file and you’ll have the app on your device.